 175 Bridge Road, Salisbury, Mass.

-Former Crave Food and Wine in Sean Toomey’s hometown of Amesbury, Massachusetts, boasted more than 125 different whiskeys.
+Crave Food and Wine in Sean Toomey’s hometown of Amesbury, Massachusetts, boasts more than 125 different whiskeys.
 When he opened Vasa Waterfront Kitchen & Bar in Salisbury, Toomey decided rum should take center stage, hearkening back to an era of clipper ships running rum to Newburyport, just across the river.

 “I’m a history guy and Newburyport at one time had as many as 70 places distilling rum,” Toomey says.
 “When I was thinking about what I want to do with my beverage program, I thought about that we’re looking over the river to where that rum would have been loaded onto ships.
 It wasn’t illegal to distill the rum but it was heavily taxed, so the rum runners were building tunnels from the basement of these distilleries out to the wharfs and then out to the river so that the tax collectors in the custom house couldn’t see the rum getting loaded onto the boats.
 It’s pretty cool that we’re sitting where we could in theory have a better view of the folks coming out of their tunnels with cases of rum and loading them onto the clipper ships.”